DhruvSrikanth/FastConv/README.md

-# FastCNN-Layer
+# FastConv

-A distributed implementation of a CNN layer in CUDA
+A distributed implementation of the 2D Convolution operation in CUDA